tonghuikang/cs-impostor/data-science.md

 # How to be a DS impostor

+After failing multiple technical interviews for being clueless on many machine learning concepts, I realised that I needed to be better impostor.

+This document compiles answers optimised for data science interviews.
+Refer to the other document for computer science topics.

 * auto-gen TOC:
 {:toc}

+(I need to redefine what is data science here)

 Please refer to the main document on how to use this document, and what should this document contain.